- Lady O’Connor DLPatron

 Roger graduated LL.B (hons) and worked as a solicitor in his native New Zealand focussing on commercial and company law before settling in the UK in 1984.
 After a stint with a London firm of accountants he set up his own financial management consultancy and went on to become Financial Director of a group of UK companies with interests in the USA and abroad.
-He is experienced in a range of governance and compliance issues and serves on the Catalyst Finance, Remuneration and Investments committee.
+He is experienced in a range of governance and compliance issues and is Chair for the the Catalyst Finance, Remuneration and Investments committee.

 Trustees and Catalyst

 Our board of eight Trustees provides robust and professional direction over the performance of Catalyst and its senior management team in the delivery of high quality and effective services.
 They provide sound oversight, change management support, leadership development and accountability.